Software Help with Software Geodetic Utilities Plate Motion Calculator Input Overview Models Usage Notes References Other plate motion calculators

 Usage

 It's much easier than it looks at first.
 For a single point, just enter the longitude and latitude and hit Submit.
-In this case, your point will then be located using the Auto plate selection, with motion referenced to the NNR frame of the GSRM v 2.1 model.
+In this case, your point will then be located using the Auto plate selection, with motion referenced to the NNR frame of the ITRF2020 model.
 If, however, you feel that your coordinate is in some other plate or subplate (see Notes below), you can override the Auto plate selection and select some other plate and then resubmit.
 Likewise, if you want the motion relative to some other fixed plate, overide NNR as a reference.
 If you have coordinates in WGS-84 XYZ (cartesian) values, you can use those values as input.
 Try different models, or look at results from all models.

 Once you get the feel for a single point entry, you can try multiple point entry.
 There are three important things to remember.
 First, each set of values for a location, whether in geographic or cartesian coordinates, must be separated from the others by a comma.
 Second, if you are using geographic coordinates, a height value (even if zero) must be supplied.
 Anything after the third coordinate (height if geographic, Z if cartesian) and before the comma is taken an optional site name.
 So, for geographic multiple point entry, your entry could look like: